 - Understand the context, principles and practice for teaching high quality Relationship Education

-- Agree what their school’s Relationship policy should include
+- Understand what their school’s Relationship policy should include

 - Become familiar with exemplar materials and approaches